 The doctor or pharmacist must tell you of an adverse interaction with other medication or medications so you can immediately seek medical attention.

 Failure to inform you of interactions with other medications is medical negligence.
-You can claim compensation for the interactions with other medications negligence
+You can claim compensation for the drug interactions with other medications negligence

 What are examples of interactions with other medications?